Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 # Features
 - I have added some background music of one of my favourite artists, "Yann Tiersen".
 You can always pause or mute if you dislike it.
 "music" folder contains all the tracks.
-- Play against computer & Play against human.
+- You can play either against computer or against a human.

 # // TO-DO: